kkattt51/OnlineStore/README.md

 # OnlineStore
-Training project "Online store 'LOMODA'"
+Training project 'Online store "LOMODA" '

 ## Technologies are used:
 - JavaScript